brandttru/Focus-Bear-Onboarding/5. Docker & Local Development Setup/docker-postgres.md

 Connected to psql shell inside container

 ![alt text](../Images/psql_shell.png)

+### Explore how volumes persist PostgreSQL data across container restarts
+Volumes must be mounted to ensure the data is persistent.
+For example, in my snippet for the database connection, I mounted the volume at /var/lib/postgresql/data to make database data persistent.

 ## Reflection
 ### What are the benefits of running PostgreSQL in a Docker container?